-Polls reveal citizens' support for climate action and energy transition
+Polls reveal citizen support for climate action and energy transition

 2. Europeans increasingly consider climate change the single most serious problem facing the world

-Twice a year, the European Union surveys thousands of people across the member states for its Standard Eurobarometer.
-The 97rd edition in summer 2022 was carried out among residents from the 27 member states and several other countries and territories.
+Twice a year, the European Union surveys thousands of people across its member states for its Standard Eurobarometer.
+The 99th edition was carried out in spring 2023 among residents of the 27 member states.
+It showed wide support for the energy transition.
+More than eight in ten EU citizens think that the EU should invest massively in renewable energies, such as wind and solar power (85%).
 Included in the standard set of questions is “What do you think are the two most important issues facing the EU at the moment?”

 European Investment Bank’s (EIB) climate survey